10 Must-Have Family Board Games

 2 or 4 Players, Ages 5+, 20 Minutes, Around $20

-See our full review of Settlers of Catan.
+See our full review of Quacks of Quedlinburg.

 4. Carcassonne – Create your own world

-Carcassonne board gameCarcassonne is another good game that has a great balance of strategy and luck and is another hugely popular family board game for good reason.
+Carcassonne board gameCarcassonne is another good family board game that has a great balance of strategy and luck.
+It’s also another hugely popular family board game for good reason.
 In Carcassonne you build a country side full of cities, farms, and roads.
 You randomly select a tile and place it so the board and countryside grows over the course of the game.
 You place your miniature people (Meeples) on the tiles depending on how you want to score points.
 And that’s where the strategy comes in.
 Good placement of your meeples will determine your success or failure.

 See our full review of Carcassonne.